bata24/gef/docs/FAQ.md

 wget -q https://raw.githubusercontent.com/bata24/gef/dev/install-minimal.sh -O- | sh
 ```

-Use this if you do not need some features (used in a limited environment).
+Use this if you don't require all features (suitable for restricted environments).
-It should work at least except some commands.
+It should work for most functionalities, though some commands may not be available.
-The essence of it is very simple.
-Just download `gef.py`, place it, and add its path to `.gdbinit`.
+The process is straightforward: download `gef.py`, place it in the appropriate location, and add its path to `.gdbinit`.
 You could also do the same thing manually.

 ## What is `install-venv.sh`?
-This is the `venv` version of `install.sh`.
+This is the virtual environment (`venv`) version of `install.sh`.

 This will install the same packages as `install.sh`.
-The only difference is that the python package will be installed into the `venv` environment.
+The only difference is that the Python package will be installed into the `venv` environment.
 By default, it will be installed into `/root/.venv-gef`.

 Usage: